Passing the torch to the next generation of societal leaders

 Participation COMMITMENT

-To help you assess the commitment that is needed to take part to the program, consider the following time involvement:
+To help you assess the commitment that is needed to take part to the program, you can consider the following baseline:

 1. Forums: these meetings take place on Saturdays (and sometimes Sunday mornings), on average every 8 to 10 weeks.
-There are 5 Forums in the program.
+There are 5 Forums in the program, and the first one is scheduled on September 16 and 17 (morning), where participation is mandatory.

 3. Field Work: this stream of activity is initiated during the Forums, and you are expected to meet with other Fellows to progress on your topic between the Forums.
 You are free to define the modality and the frequency of your work with your team mates, and we estimate that it requires on average 1 to 2 hours per week.